 IF BUILD

-triggered when changing the constant combinator.
-When triggered, the FLUSH
+, is triggered when the constant combinator changes.
+When triggered, FLUSH

-mode will flush all caches/chests (train loading cache, index chest, requester
+mode will flush all caches and chests (train loading cache, index chest, and requester chest).
+More on this later.

 INDEX ITEMS